ccummings/canjs-contacts-tutorial/README.md

 		- Contact
 		- Filter

-### Part 3: Add/Edit Contacts
+### Part 3: Editing Contacts

+- Additions to Contact
+- Updating a contact
+- Updating contact in model
+- Deleting a contact instance
+- Removing contact from model

+### Part 4: Add Contacts

 - CreateView
 - Create Control
 - Adding contact to Model
 - Rendering a new contact
-- Deleting a contact
-- Removing contact from model

-### Part 4: Editing

-- Contact View
-- Contact Control
+	- Contact